swiftlang/swift-evolution/proposals/0000-refactor-metatypes-repurpose-t-dot-self-and-mirror.md

 This issue was first found and documented as a strange issue in **[SR-2085](https://bugs.swift.org/browse/SR-2085)**.
 It also raises the concerns: do we need `.Protocol` at all?

-We can extend this issue and find the second problem by checking agains the metatype of `Any`:
+We can extend this issue and find the second problem by checking against the metatype of `Any`:

 ```swift
 func intConformsTo<T>(_: T.Type) -> Bool {